ShivanshikaCode/CinemaGo/README.md

 <h3 style="color: red;"><b>🏁 Conclusion</b></h3><hr>
 The Cinema Ticket Booking System successfully demonstrates real-world implementation of core OOP concepts in C++.
 It effectively uses inheritance, polymorphism, abstraction, and encapsulation to create a modular, extensible, and maintainable program.
-Through file persistence, it bridges theoretical OOP knowledge with practical application — making it a strong, academic-level project.
+Through file persistence, it bridges theoretical OOP knowledge with practical application, making it a strong, academic-level project.